GennadyMV/codebrowser-back-end/README.md

 }
 ```

-#### 5.3 Zip by exercise
+#### 5.3.
+ZIP by Exercise

 ```
 Method: GET
 Content-Type: application/zip
 URL: /snapshots/files.zip(?level=[key|code])
-Returns: A zip containing all the snapshots and and their files relating to the start of the url
+Returns: A ZIP containing all the snapshots and and their files relating to the start of the URL
 ```

 ##### Example Request

-`GET /hy/students/dXNlcjE=/courses/czIwMTQtdGlyYQ/exercises/dmlpa2tvMDEtdGlyYTEuMQ/snapshots/files.zip`
+`GET /hy/students/dXNlcjE/courses/czIwMTQtdGlyYQ/exercises/dmlpa2tvMDEtdGlyYTEuMQ/snapshots/files.zip`

-The following is an example of the file structure found in the zip:
+The following is an example of the file structure found in the ZIP:

 ```
 files
 ├── 140943627771047191388761820